Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Discussion

 \section{Discussion}

 Despite considerable recent interest and encouraging proofs-of-concept, the numerical solution of Stein equations remains a challenging task.
 This article shed light on the challenge, and explored the potential of numerical preconditioning techniques to improve the cost-accuracy trade-off.
-Our main finding was that preconditioning can be an effective strategy, but that the performance of different preconditioners was highly context-dependent.
-At the same time, we acknowledge the limitations of our empirical investigation, which focused on a particular logistic regression example, a particular kernel, and samples provided by a particular \ac{MCMC} method.
+Our main finding was that randomised Nystr\"{o}m \ac{EVD} preconditioning can be an effective strategy in general.
+At the same time, we acknowledge the limitations of our empirical investigation, which focused on a particular logistic regression example and samples provided by a particular \ac{MCMC} method.
 The cumulative weight of subsequent empirical evidence will be required to determine the generality with which our findings hold.

 As a possible avenue for future work, we note that restricting the function space can provide an orthogonal route to reduction in computational cost that can also exploit preconditioning, as exemplified in \cite{rudi2017falkon,meanti2020kernel}.
-As another avenue, our results suggest the potential of combining different preconditioners together, to benefit from their complementary performance in different regimes.

 More speculatively, we note that the same linear system \eqref{eq: linear-system} appears in the \emph{Stein importance sampling} method \cite{liu2017black,hodgkinson2020reproducing,fisher2023gradient,wang2024stein}, albeit in a constrained optimisation context where one wishes to minimise $\mathbf{w}^\top \mathbf{K}_p \mathbf{w}$ subject to $\mathbf{1}^\top \mathbf{w} = 1$ and $\mathbf{w} \geq \mathbf{0}$; we speculate on a useful role for the preconditioning techniques that we have discussed.
 Further, in practice one is usually faced with solving a collection of related linear systems (e.g. in exploring the effect of the length scale $\ell$, as we noted in \Cref{subsubsec: kernel choice}).
 Techniques such as warm-starting, subspace recycling, and meta-learning may offer a useful additional speed-up in that broader context \cite{parks2006recycling,sun2023meta,lin2024improving}.

 \paragraph{Acknowledgments}

 QL was supported by the China Scholarship Council 202408060123.
 HK and CJO were supported by EPSRC EP/W019590/1.
 CJO was supported by The Alan Turing Institute and a Philip Leverhulme Prize PLP-2023-004.
 FXB was supported by EPSRC EP/Y022300/1.